lshannon/angular-fun/README.md

 Recently I decided to poke around and learn a full Javascript framework.

-My test for things like this is too jump into them right away and try and make something work.
+When evaluating technology like this my approach is to just jump in and start trying to make things work, see where I get.
 I looked a few and really liked Angular.
+I'm in no position to say its better than anything else, its just what clicked for me in terms of just being able to build cool stuff without much learning curve.

 I have noticed that there is a 2.0 of Angular that seems different than all the books, blogs and tutorials out there.
 I decided to ignore that for now and play with the version of the framework that has been around the longest.

 This repo is me having some fun with Angular :-)